Configure Logging

 We support sending logs to AppSignal from various sources and platforms and are hard at work to add support for more.
 You can find out more about the platforms supported in this documentation's Platform Configuration section.

-Choose The Log Format
+Choose The Message Format

 Your log data must not contain any personal data, such as names, email addresses, etc. It is your responsibility to ensure this data is filtered out before being sent to AppSignal, and when identifying a person is necessary that your application uses alternative forms of identification such as a user ID, hash, or pseudonym.